briantruong777/briantruong777.github.io/_drafts/my-arch-linux-setup-2.0.md

 ## Pre-installation

-Directly from the [installation guide]:
+The main steps from the [installation guide]:

-1. [Download] the installation image and install onto a [USB drive]
+1. [Download] the installation image and write it to a [USB drive]
 2. Boot the live environment from the USB drive
     -   You may need to disable [Secure Boot] first
     -   From this point on, you may want to use [tmux] to allow scrolling back to previous output
-3. Set the keyboard layout (and font) if needed
+3. Set the keyboard layout if needed
 4. Connect to the internet
 5. Update the system clock